Team-Nutshell/team-nutshell.github.io/nutshellengine/articles/1stanniversary.md

 For this gamejam, I didn't want to do the same graphics as The Girl Near The Window, and I am not good enough at Blender to make my own 3D models, especially if I have only 48 hours to make an entire game.
 So I decided to go with **raymarching**.
 I love writing shaders and raymarching is not an issue for me, so that was a pretty good choice for a gamejam.

-I made [The Origin of Light](https://zaonirinku.itch.io/the-origin-of-light-ggj-2023) during this gamejam.
+I made [The Origin of Light](https://ntsh-oni.itch.io/the-origin-of-light-ggj-2023) during this gamejam.
 Performance were absolutely terrible, which is not the engine's fault, as the entire graphics run on a single raymarching fragment shader, where I did not optimize the signed distance field calculations, but it was playable at low resolution.

 ![The Origin of Light](1stanniversary/theoriginoflight.png)

 *The Origin of Light*

 ## Taking a break
 The most keen-eyed readers will notice that **there was not a lot of commits** on my GitHub account between around the end of the Global Game Jam and the end of May.
 The reason is simple: working on NutshellEngine became **exhausting**, especially because of a huge mistake I did when starting the project (more on that later).
 During this period, I started to work on [Team Nutshell's website](https://www.team-nutshell.dev/) (which is where you're probably reading this article).
-I am no web developer so I just used GitHub Pages and made [a custom CSS](https://github.com/ZaOniRinku/GitHubPagesDefaultThemeDark).
-I also learned about WebGPU and started experimenting with it in C++ (even making a [graphics module for NutshellEngine](https://github.com/Team-Nutshell/NutshellEngine-GraphicsModule/tree/module/webgpu-triangle)) and TypeScript (made a [WGSL shader editor](https://www.team-nutshell.dev/shader/editor.html) and a [simple model viewer](https://www.team-nutshell.dev/model/visualizer.html)), did not like it and moved on (wrote [an article about this in french](https://zaonirinku.github.io/other/webgpu.html)).
+I am no web developer so I just used GitHub Pages and made [a custom CSS](https://github.com/ntsh-oni/GitHubPagesDefaultThemeDark).
+I also learned about WebGPU and started experimenting with it in C++ (even making a [graphics module for NutshellEngine](https://github.com/Team-Nutshell/NutshellEngine-GraphicsModule/tree/module/webgpu-triangle)) and TypeScript (made a [WGSL shader editor](https://www.team-nutshell.dev/shader/editor.html) and a [simple model viewer](https://www.team-nutshell.dev/model/visualizer.html)), did not like it and moved on.

 Before that break, I was working on NutshellEngine way too much because I **really liked working on this project** and you can **never get bored from working on a game engine**, as there are so many things to learn and do.